Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Main results and methodology

 \subsection{Application to the compressible Euler equations with damping}

-In our next result, we justify a nonlinear analogue of Theorem \ref{DecayThm1} for the compressible Euler system with linear damping \eqref{Euler}, when the initial data are close to a constant equilibrium in $H^2$.
+In our next result, we justify a nonlinear analogue of Theorem \ref{DecayThm1} for the compressible Euler system with linear damping \eqref{Euler}, when the initial datum is close to a constant equilibrium in $H^2$.

 \begin{theorem} Consider the equilibrium state $(\bar{\rho},0)$, with $\bar{\rho}>0$ a given constant, and suppose that

 Then, there exists a constant $\delta_0>0$ such that if the initial datum $(\rho_{0},u_{0})$ satisfies